0graph/yfinance/README.md

 # yfinance
 A Yahoo Finance API Custom Function for Google sheets.
+This function can return any data or statistics for yahoo finance stocks.
+Options support currently in development

 # Installation
 1. on your sheet go to tools -> Script Editor